 Vermonters have a history of self-reliance, dating back to the electric and telephone cooperatives that were set up locally to cover the most rural parts of the state last century.
 We are proud to be a continuing part of that history – a local group providing universal availability of an important utility – broadband.

 In the mid-2000s, several towns in east-central Vermont determined that robust broadband telecommunications services were a necessary part of their continued sustainability.
 Local broadband committees reached out to wireless service providers, but wireless proved to be unsatisfactory in our hilly wooded terrain.
 At the same time, a local non-profit ISP (ValleyNet) visited Burlington Telecom, which was operating a fiber-to-the-home network.
 In the fall of 2007, volunteers from 14 towns met and agreed that fiber-optic technology was the correct long-term solution for the region’s broadband needs.
-ValleyNet agreed to provide design, build and operations management and the required seed capital and hired the former manager of Burlington Telecom to lead the project.
+ValleyNet agreed to provide design, build and operations management, as well as assistance with financing and required seed capital, and the required seed capital and hired the former manager of Burlington Telecom to lead the project.